juniordiscart/GuildWarsReforged_SteamDeck_ModInstallationGuide/README.md

 If you also installed GWToolbox++, after about ~20 seconds, GWToolbox++ should now be availble for its first-time setup.
 Switch to the GWToolbox++ process by alt-tabbing out of Guild Wars, and proceed to let it install and hook it into Guild Wars afterwards.

-After the GWToolbox++ installation is completed, close Guild Wars and open the `steamlauncher.bat` again.
+After the GWToolbox++ installation is complete, close Guild Wars and open the `steamlauncher.bat` again.
 In there, replace the line `start GWToolbox.exe` with `start GWToolbox.exe /quiet`.
 Close the file and start Guild Wars again.
 GWToolbox++ should now automatically activate ~20 seconds after the Guild Wars process has started.

 ![Alt text](GuildWarsReforgedSteamDeck.png "Guild Wars Reforged running with mods")